-While stratification is an important prerequisite for bottom water oxygen depletion, other physical processes can contribute to dissolved oxygen dynamics (Queste et al., 2016; Rovelli et al., 2016).
+While stratification is an important prerequisite for bottom water oxygen depletion, other physical processes can contribute to dissolved oxygen dynamics (Queste et al, 2016; Rovelli et al., 2016).
 Horizontal and vertical advection may transport water into different depths or regions and can lead to the exchange of water with different oxygen properties.
-However, estimates of horizontal transport or advection in the North Sea are low (Weston et al., 2004; Greenwood et al., 2010) and typically water masses are thought to be transported into areas with similar properties and so have little net effect.
-In contrast, vertical mixing across the thermocline has the potential to mix welloxygenated surface waters with oxygen-deplete bottom waters (Rovelli et al., 2016; Queste et al., 2016).
+In the central North Sea, estimates of horizontal transport or advection are low (Weston et al., 2004; Greenwood et al., 2010) and typically water masses are thought to be transported into areas with similar properties and so have little net effect.
+In the Celtic Sea, horizontal advection, tidal forcing and vertical mixing control oxygen dynamics in bottom waters at various times over the stratified period (Hull et al 2020).
+Vertical mixing across the thermocline has the potential to mix well-oxygenated surface waters with oxygendeplete bottom waters (Rovelli et al., 2016; Queste et al., 2016; Williams et al., 2022).
 The rate of mixing across the thermocline is highly variable, depending on tides, meteorology and the proximity to banks and slopes, and the contribution from each factor is modified by the strength of local stratification.
 The combined effect of these processes results in thermocline mixing in shelf seas spanning several orders of magnitude (e.g. Sharples et al., 2009; Rippeth et al., 2014).
-Extended deployments of autonomous ocean gliders have recently provided new insight into the importance of mixing of dissolved oxygen across the thermocline in the North Sea (Queste et al., 2016).
-While thermocline mixing is weak when compared to tidal and wind driven mixing, it is sufficient to modulate the onset of oxygen deficiency.
-Collectively, physical processes add to the complexity of understanding dissolved oxygen dynamics in shelf seas because they can both enhance oxygen depletion through stratification or act to reduce the potential for oxygen depletion via mixing between surface and bottom waters.
-Thus, understanding the role of physical processes now and in the future ocean is vital towards understanding climate change impacts on coastal- and shelf-sea oxygen dynamics (see Section 3).
+Extended deployments of autonomous underwater vehicles (AUVs) or 'gliders' have recently provided new insight into the importance of mixing of dissolved oxygen across the thermocline in the North Sea (Queste et al., 2016) and the Celtic Sea (Williams et al., 2022).
+Thermocline mixing is weak when compared to tidal and winddriven mixing (Williams et al., 2013; Williams et al., 2022).
+However, these physical processes can drive a steady, albeit small, vertical flux of oxygen into the bottom mixed layer (Williams et al., 2022) or drive cyclic springneap changes in oxygen consumption driven by sediment resuspension or ventilation of the seabed (Hull et al 2020).
+Collectively, physical processes add to the complexity of understanding dissolved oxygen dynamics in shelf seas because they can both enhance oxygen depletion through stratification or act to reduce the potential for oxygen depletion via mixing between layers of the water column.
+Thus, understanding the role of physical processes now and in the future ocean is vital towards understanding climate change impacts on coastal and shelf sea oxygen dynamics (see Section 2.2).